francoiskroll/FramebyFrame/README.md

 calculateFingerprint(paDir="~/.../bhvparams/",
                      controlGrp='scr',
                      grporder=c('sorl1', 'scr'),
                      skipNight0=TRUE)
+# if you give grporder (instead of NA), make sure to also give the controlGrp (here: scr)
 ```

 * `controlGrp`: whichever group you want to use as reference/baseline in your experiment.
 The fingerprint will represent the *Z*-scores from this reference.

 `calculateFingerprint(...)` will write _fingerprint.csv_ in the experiment folder.